 We also believe the injured worker is best served by trying to maintain good relations with their employer who typically has the best interests at heart in making sure the injured worker receives the best spine care for their problem so he or she can return to work.
 This can include prompt communication to the employer so it can keep your position open for the worker.

-If you have an on-the-job back or neck injury and would like an appointment with an unbiased spine specialist at Quincy Spine Center, call 617-773-6300 or complete the form below.
+If you have an on-the-job back or neck injury and would like an appointment with an unbiased spine specialist at Quincy Spine Center, call 617-773-6300.